Myriopteris gracillima: Distribution and habitat

+It grows on cliffs, rocky slopes, and in crevices, typically on igneous rocks such as granite, but not on calcareous substrates.
+It is found at elevations from 800 to 3000 m, growing on low mountains and up toward the tree line on larger ones.

 Taxonomy

 Myriopteris gracillima was first described by Daniel Cady Eaton in 1859, as Cheilanthes gracillima, based on material collected in the Cascade Range of Oregon, by John Strong Newberry on the Williamson Expedition and John Milton Bigelow on the Whipple Expedition.
 The specific epithet gracillima, meaning "very slender", presumably refers to the linear scales on the leaf axes, which Eaton described with that word.
 By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as Allosorus gracillimus in 1931, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. gracillima, which thus became Myriopteris gracillima.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. gracillima, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
-This species is commonly known as lace lip fern or lace fern.
+M. gracillima is commonly known as lace lip fern or lace fern.

+Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
+M. gracillima belongs to what Grusz et al. informally named the covillei clade.
+Members of the "core covillei" clade, including M. gracillima, have leaves finely divided into bead-like segments.
+Within this clade, M. gracillima is sister to a clae consisting of M. clevelandii and M. covillei.

-Myriopteris gracillima (maternal) and Myriopteris covillei (paternal) are the parents of the allotetraploid fertile hybrid Myriopteris intertexta.
+M. gracillima is also the maternal parent of the fertile allotetraploid M. intertexta (the other parent being M. covillei).
+It forms an unnamed backcross hybrid with M. intertexta.